Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Agnes Mountain Summit Views

-Gunsight Peak from Agnes Mountain
+The stunning and jagged Gunsight Peak from the summit of Agnes Mountain

-Gunsight Peak from Agnes Mountain
+The stunning and jagged Gunsight Peak from the summit of Agnes Mountain

 See more trip photos here.